ISAITB/docs-tdl/source/testcase/index.rst

     cond, yes, Defines a condition :ref:`expression<test-case-expressions>` expected to return a "true" or "false" value. message, yes, Defines an :ref:`expression<test-case-expressions>` expected to return the output message (as a string).

-The ``output`` section is flexible as it doesn't require you to define both success and failure messages.
+The ``output`` section is flexible as it doesn't require you to define messages for each outcome type.
 In addition, you could opt only to provide default messages without specific cases or only provide certain specific messages without generic defaults.
 It is important to note that the condition expressions tolerate failures, meaning that if a condition cannot be evaluated its relevant case will simply be skipped.
 In addition, if any error is raised when creating the text message itself, the output